fbpx

 Symbol: Silver

 Uncommons are more complex and often more powerful than commons.
-They are the core building blocks of many powerful decks.
 A well-designed uncommon, like Demonic Tutor, can be so essential to a strategy that players will hunt for it more than some rares.

 Rare (R)